robertkist/cmoria_rpg/README.md

 ## Why target Retro-Computers?

 Because I can :) The game isn't going to be computationally expensive.
 If it runs on the playdate, it might just as well run on some early 32-bit platforms.
 Also, being a collector of some vintage PCs, I thought it would be great to see my own game running on the vintage hardware I own.

+## License

+This project is a labor of love and therefore I'd like as many fellow (game) developers and players to get value out of it.
+The license covers code and artwork.
+The code license is very permissible, however, there are some restrictions on the artwork.